xxxx

 Tuesday, October 15, 2013

-Folk Medicine in South during Civil War
+Folk Medicine in the South during Civil War

 Much of the suffering in the war was because of a rapidly declining supply of medicine in the South as blockades restricted importation of all essentials.

-When enemy camps were overrun, speculators raided the medical stores capturing morphine, quinine and chloroform to resell at 50 times their original value.
+Speculators: When enemy camps were overrun, speculators raided the medical stores capturing morphine, quinine and chloroform to resell at 50 times their original value.
 It was such a problem that General Lee called upon the secretary of war to put an end to the practice.

 Published in 1863, the 600-page book was distributed to medical officers to help aid the sick and wounded.
 It is said to have helped so many that Confederates were able to hold off the Union Army for two additional years.

+Malaria was a major problem in the South.
 Malaria became a constant problem where insects swarmed like a plague in swamps, marshes and bayous.

-It is also known to be used by slaves of the southern plantations to treat typhus and is so noted as a useful application by Porcher.
+Eupatorium, known as boneset, was a substitute for quinine.
+It is also known to be used by slaves of the southern plantations to treat typhus.

 article source: TimeRecord News, Wichita Falls, Texas